-- During the first quarter of 2009, no customer accounted for 10% or more of our total revenues.
-We expect that customer concentration levels will continue to remain low if our customer base continues to grow. - During the first quarter of 2009, revenues derived from customers outside the United States accounted for 28% of our total revenues, an increase over prior quarters.
-We expect revenues from such customers as a percentage of our total revenues to be between 25% and 30% for fiscal 2009. - Depreciation and amortization expense related to our network equipment and internal-use software development costs increased during the first quarter of 2009 as compared to first quarter of 2008.
-Due to expected future purchases of network equipment during 2009, we believe that depreciation expense related to our network equipment will continue to increase in the remainder of 2009 as compared to prior periods in 2008.
-We expect to continue to enhance and add functionality to our service offerings and capitalize stock-based compensation expense attributable to employees working on such projects, which would increase the amount of capitalized internal-use software costs.
-As a result, we believe that the amortization of internal-use software development costs, which we include in cost of revenues, will increase on a quarterly basis in 2009 as compared to corresponding periods in 2008. - For the three months ended March 31, 2009, our stock-based compensation expense was \$15.1 million as compared to \$11.3 million for the three months ended March 31, 2008.
-The primary reason for the increase in stock-based compensation expense for the first quarter of 2009 as compared to the same period in 2008 was due to changes in management's estimates in each period with respect to the expected vesting of performance-based restricted stock units.
-We expect that stock-based compensation expense will remain relatively flat for the second quarter of 2009 as compared to the first quarter of 2009.
-As of March 31, 2009, our total pre-tax unrecognized compensation costs for stock-based awards were \$84.1 million, which we expect to recognize as expense over a weighted average period of 1.3 years through 2013. - As of March 31, 2009, we have recorded a pre-tax cumulative unrealized loss in stockholders' equity of \$26.1 million related to the temporary impairment of our marketable security investments.
-For the three months ended March 31, 2009, we recorded an unrealized gain of \$3.2 million in our statement of operations related to a decrease in the other-than-temporary impairment of our investments in auction rate securities, or ARS.
-We also recorded an unrealized loss of \$2.8 million in our statement of operations related to a greement, the investment advisor agreed to repurchase, in June 2010, the ARS it previously sold to us.
+As a result, we believe that the amortization of internal-use software development costs, which we include in cost of revenues, will increase on a quarterly basis during the remainder of 2009 as compared to corresponding periods in 2008.

+- For the three and six months ended June 30, 2009, our stock-based compensation expense was \$13.3 million and \$28.4 million, respectively, as compared to \$17.0 million and \$28.2 million, respectively, for the three and six months ended June 30, 2008.
+The decrease in stock-based compensation expense for the three months ended June 30, 2009 as compared to the same period in 2008 was primarily due to two factors: changes in management's estimates in each period with respect to the expected vesting of previously-granted performance-based restricted stock units, or RSUs, and the reduction of compensation expense during the second quarter of 2009 because our performance-based RSUs granted in 2006 became fully vested in the first quarter of 2009.
+We expect that stock-based compensation expense will remain relatively flat for the remaining quarters of 2009 as compared to the first two quarters of 2009.
+As of June 30, 2009, our total pre-tax unrecognized compensation costs for stock-based awards were \$95.9 million, which we expect to recognize as expense over a weighted average period of 1.3 years through 2013. - As of June 30, 2009, we have recorded a pre-tax net cumulative unrealized loss in stockholders' equity of \$20.5 million related to the temporary impairment of some of our marketable security investments.
+For the six months ended June 30, 2009, we recorded an unrealized gain of \$3.3 million in our statement of operations related to a decrease in the other-than-temporary impairment of our investments in auction rate securities, or ARS.
+For the six months ended June 30, 2009, we also recorded an unrealized loss of \$2.8 million in our statement of operations related to a decrease in the net unrealized gain from a put option we recorded in connection with an agreement we entered into with one our investment advisors.
+Under the terms of the agreement, the investment advisor agreed to repurchase, in June 2010, the ARS it previously sold to us.
 The loss represented by the put option incorporated into this agreement was included in gain on investments, net in our statement of operations.
-Based upon our cash, cash equivalents and marketable securities balance of \$848.5 million and expected operating cash flows, we do not anticipate that the lack of liquidity associated with our ARS will adversely affect our ability to conduct business during 2009.
-We believe we have the ability to hold these ARS until a recovery of the auction process, a buyer is found outside the auction process, the securities are called or refinanced by the issuer, or until maturity. - During the three months ended March 31, 2009, our effective income tax rate, including discrete items, was 39.9%.
+Based upon our cash, cash equivalents and marketable securities balance of \$926.8 million and expected operating cash flows, we do not anticipate that the lack of liquidity associated with our ARS will adversely affect our ability to conduct business during the remainder of 2009.
+We believe we have the ability to hold these ARS until a recovery of the auction process, a buyer is found outside the auction process, the securities are called or refinanced by the issuer, or until maturity. - During the six months ended June 30, 2009, our effective income tax rate, including discrete items, was 39.0%.
 We expect our effective income tax rate to remain relatively consistent on a quarterly basis during each remaining quarter in 2009.
-In addition, we do not expect to make significant cash tax payments due to the continued utilization of our deferred tax assets.
+In addition, we do not expect to make significant cash tax payments due to the continued utilization of our deferred tax assets during the remainder of 2009.